act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attribute-has-valid-value.md

 ### Applicability

-Any non-empty attribute that is placed on an HTML or SVG element, and where the attribute name starts with ´aria-´.
+Any non-empty attribute that is placed on an HTML or SVG element, and where the attribute name starts with `aria-`.

 ### Expectation

-Each of the applicable attributes have a valid value according to the [value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value) for the given state or property (´aria-*´attribute) as specified by [WAI-ARIA](https://www.w3.org/TR/wai-aria).
+Each of the applicable attributes have a valid value according to the [value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value) for the given state or property (`aria-*` attribute) as specified by [WAI-ARIA](https://www.w3.org/TR/wai-aria).

 **Note:**
-- If the value of the ´aria-*´ attribute is of value type `ID Reference` or `ID Reference List` ensure that an element with the given id exists in the document.
+- If the value of the `aria-*` attribute is of value type `ID Reference` or `ID Reference List` ensure that an element with the given id exists in the document.
-- If the value of the ´aria-*´ attribute is of value type `URI` ensure that it matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).
+- If the value of the `aria-*` attribute is of value type `URI` ensure that it matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).

 ## Assumptions

-- Checking that linked resources in ´aria-*´ attributes with value type `URI` are available is considered out of scope for this rule.
+- Checking that linked resources in `aria-*` attributes with value type `URI` are available is considered out of scope for this rule.
 For this rule it is considered sufficient that the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).

 ## Accessibility Support